logo elektroda

 Is it worth buying a USB C soldering iron?
 We are testing the Yato YT-82490 65 W compatible T12

-Not a bad way to clean it up, even considering the "riding plate" and camera tripod blocking the movements.
+Not a bad way to clean it up, even considering the "riding plate" and camera tripod blocking movement.
 It's a bit of a shame about the braid, suction would have been better, but I wanted to see if the heating would be enough to pick up the binder with it.
-Without a doubt, this soldering iron does the job.
+There is no doubt this soldering iron can do the job.

 As above, test number 2 - 480°C:

-Successful again, undoubtedly giving this soldering iron a go.
+Successful again, no doubt this soldering iron can do the job.

 Close-up of a blue PCB with solder pads, traces, and printed component labels